Lens Mounts: M42

 Probably the most well-known mechanical implementation of lens-to-body communication was pioneered by Asahi/Pentax.
 In this implementation an aperture linkage pin [3] was added, which was directly coupled to the aperture ring, thus allowing the body to read the selected aperture.
 There was a further pin [4] which needed to be depressed to enable activating the auto-setting on the auto/manual selector [5].

-While somewhat convoluted, this approach has the advantage that it in no way impedes cross-system compatibility.
-You can use these Pentax-m42 lenses on any m42-mount camera (all the way from the 1949 Contax S to a 2000-something Bessaflex TM) as well as any M42-to-whatever adapter on your digital wonder.
+While somewhat convoluted, this approach has the advantage that it does not by default impede cross-system compatibility.
+You can use these Pentax-m42 lenses on most m42-mount cameras (all the way from the 1949 Contax S to a 2000-something Bessaflex TM) as well as any M42-to-whatever adapter on your digital wonder.
 No mean feat, considering.

 The Fujinon way: